7 Unexpected Benefits of Cloud Migration

-For example, we predict workforce mobility will continue to expand across industries as corporate environmental footprints come under increased global and regional scrutiny.
+For example, workforce mobility is set to continue to expand across industries as corporate environmental footprints come under increased global and regional scrutiny.
 Plus, the processing, transfer and storage of ever-increasing amounts of data will force organizations to implement more scalable and cost-effective solutions.

-Meanwhile, the fast pace at which new technologies evolve and the increasing need for automation will continue the trend toward making siloed, on-premises software licensing models obsolete.
-Moreover, data privacy and IT security will grow only more critical to ensuring business resilience, especially as more organizations shift the burden of data protection and regulatory compliance to cloud service providers.
+The rapid pace of technology evolution and the increasing need for automation will continue the trend toward making siloed, on-premises software licensing models obsolete.
+Data privacy and IT security will be increasingly critical to ensuring business resilience as you shift the burden of your data protection and regulatory compliance to cloud service providers.

-Just because cloud computing offers many benefits does not mean it should become an abstract concept for business and IT leaders — even if your organization is already well-positioned on its journey to cloud maturity.
-It’s important to remember that cloud processes are still handled by physical hardware, so the cloud platform you choose and the technology that powers it matter more than ever.
+The many cloud migration benefits don't mean it should become an abstract concept for business and IT leaders, even if your organization is already well-positioned on the journey to cloud maturity.
+It's important to remember that cloud processes are still handled by physical hardware, so the cloud platform you choose and the technology that powers it matters more than ever.

 As such, WWT recommends choosing a cloud platform built on trusted technology hardware that delivers reliable, scalable and workload-optimized performance across enterprise applications.
-We also recommend exploring the various cloud “as-a-service“ models, such as Infrastructure-as-a-Service (IaaS), Software-as-a-Service (SaaS) and Platform-as-a-Service (PaaS), to ensure you are getting the right level of support and resources for you unique needs.
+We also recommend exploring the various cloud "as-a-service" models, such as infrastructure-as-a-service (IaaS), software-as-a-service (SaaS) and platform-as-a-service (PaaS), to ensure you are getting the right level of support and resources for your unique needs.

-Using cloud services built on a dependable foundation is the key to optimizing workloads, achieving the highest cost-efficiency, and meeting business requirements as you reap the long-term benefits of the latest cloud tech.
+Using cloud services built on a dependable foundation is the key to optimizing workloads, achieving the highest cost-efficiency, and meeting business requirements as you reap the long-term cloud migration benefits.
 That's why at WWT, our deployments typically run on Intel architecture.
-In fact, the majority of our on-premises servers, data centers and cloud service provider technology in our Advanced Technology Center (ATC) are powered by Intel Xeon® Scalable processors, specially designed for high-performance computing (HPC) and other demanding data center applications.
+The majority of our on-premises servers, data centers and cloud service provider technology in our Advanced Technology Center (ATC) are powered by Intel Xeon® Scalable processors, specially designed for high-performance computing (HPC) and other demanding data center applications.